James Pete Pisoni

 He had most of his major league at-bats with the Kansas City Athletics in 1956 and 1957.
 In 1957, he played more games in center field than anyone on the team except for Woodie Held, who he was traded for (with other players involved).

 Pisoni played 12 years in the minors, hitting 187 home runs.
-His high was 26 with San Antonio in 1955.
+His high was 26 with the San Antonio Missions in 1955.